 QR Reader Download - Directions for downloading a QR Reader

-Spanish Books for Informational Hours - Earn 2 informational hours for each book quiz
+Spanish Books - Earn 2 information hours per book quiz

 Spanish Resources for Homework & Research - Magazine & newspaper articles for current topics.